Past Indexes and Understanding the Index

-The NAIOP CRE Sentiment Survey is conducted biannually, in March and September.
-The survey is sent to roughly 5,000 NAIOP principal members in the U.S. who are developers, investors and operators in the office, industrial, retail and multifamily sectors.
+The NAIOP Sentiment Survey is conducted biannually, in March and September.
+This survey is sent to roughly 5,000 NAIOP Principal members in the U.S. who are developers, investors and operators in the office, industrial, retail and multifamily sectors.
+The Fall 2018 survey was also sent to roughly 2,000 commercial real estate brokers, bringing the target list to 7,000.
 It asks 10 questions about jobs, the space markets, construction costs and the capital markets.
 Respondents indicate whether their 12-month outlook for each category is positive, negative or neutral.
 The responses are not equally weighted.
 Instead, weighting varies based on whether the responses to a question are tightly packed or dispersed.
 Questions with tightly packed responses (meaning there is more consistency among the answers to that question) are more heavily weighted than those with more dispersed responses (which indicate less consistency).

-Distinct companies that participated in this survey total 357, representing 17.9 percent of the 1,989 distinct companies invited.
-Product types owned/under development by respondents broke out to roughly 31 percent office, 34 percent industrial, 18 percent retail and 17 percent multifamily; Western regions were slightly more represented than Eastern regions followed by the South and the Midwest.
-The response rate for this survey was 8.6 percent and the margin of error for the Index was 4.55 percent — both of which were improvements over the September 2017 and March 2017 surveys.
+A total of 287 distinct companies were represented in this survey.
+Product types owned/under development by respondents broke out to roughly 31 percent office, 37 percent industrial, 17 percent retail and 15 percent multifamily; western regions were more represented than eastern and southern regions, followed by the Midwest.
+The response rate for this survey was 5.78 percent and the margin of error for the Index was 4.84 percent — both of which were declines from the March 2018 survey.

 Survey participants are sent a three-page summary of results showing the percentage breakdown of responses to each question just three days after the survey closes.
 This report is released to all NAIOP members and the public three weeks later.